Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-postgresql-on-a-mac-with-homebrew.md

 ## Managing the Postgres database

-To start the database, you can simply run the following command in your terminal:
+To start the database, you can run the following command in your terminal:

 ```bash
 brew services start postgresql